Gabriele Lucci

 Profile image

 Hi there!
-I’m a software developer with professional experience in Python and JavaScript/Node.js, mostly on the backend side of web development.
-I’m a detail-oriented perfectionist, but also versatile and always looking for new challenges.
+I’m a software developer with professional experience in Python and JavaScript/Node.js, and mostly on the backend side of web development.
+I’m a detail-oriented perfectionist, but also versatile and constantly looking for new challenges.
 I love working with Django (who doesn’t?), but I’m always open to learning new technologies.
-I’ve been using Linux since I was a kid (I use Arch Linux, by the way) and I like to tinker with containers.
+Additionally, I’m quite proficient with Linux, that I’ve been using in some form or another since I was a kid (I use Arch Linux, by the way), and I have solid experience in system administration and with container runtimes (Docker, Podman).

 Work Experience